soxlaj/cse15l-lab-reports/lab1.md

 Example with a file:
 ![Image](Web capture_12-1-2024_205317_docs.google.com.jpeg)
 The working directory was the home directory.
-Since it is the home directory, we give a path to a file as an argument for the cat command so when “cat lecture1/messages/en-us.txt” is run in ther terminal, it gives an output of the contents of the file.
+Since it is the home directory, we give a path to a file as an argument for the cat command so when “cat lecture1/messages/en-us.txt” is run in the terminal, it gives an output of the contents of the file.
 This is what the command cat does as it prints out the contents of one or more files and so giving “en-us.txt” file as the argument has its contents printed out which is “Hello World!”
 There is no error at all since the command is run with the correct type of argument for it to work which in this case is a file.